slsa-framework/slsa-github-generator/builders/go/README.md

 ### Workflow Example

 Create a new workflow, say `.github/workflows/slsa-goreleaser.yml`.

 Make sure that you reference the trusted builder with a semnatic version of the form `vX.Y.Z`.
 The build will fail if you reference it via a shorter tag like `vX.Y` or `vX`.

 Refencing via hash is currently not supported due to limitations of the reusable workflow APIs.
-(We are working with GitHub to addrss this limitation).
+(We are working with GitHub to address this limitation).

 ```yaml
 name: SLSA go releaser